alinapradhan/alinapradhan/README.md

 Welcome to my GitHub profile!
 I'm an AI engineer enthusiast with curiosity to integrate algorithms for the goodness of mankind.
 Here's a bit about me:

-##  About Me
+## 👩‍💻 About Me

--  I’m currently learning and exploring new technologies.
+- 🌱 I’m currently learning and exploring new technologies.
--  I’m looking to collaborate on open-source projects.
+- 🤝 I’m looking to collaborate on open-source projects.
--  Ask me about anything related to Data Science and AI/ML.
+- 💡 Ask me about anything related to Data Science and AI/ML.
--  How to reach me: [Email](mailto:alinapradhan15021707@gmail.com)
+- 📬 How to reach me: [Email](mailto:your-email@example.com)
--  Fun fact: I love volleyballlll,swimminggg, athletics andddd deadlifting.
+- 🏐 Fun fact: I love volleyballlll, swimminggg 🏊, athletics 🏃‍♀️ andddd deadlifting 🏋️‍♀️.

 ##  Achievements